Fiscal & Monetary Policy

 Write (both sides): Why lower interest rates will help: (1) Borrowing becomes cheaper and saving less attractive, so households spend more and firms invest more, raising total (aggregate) demand and output.
 (2) Cheaper loans reduce firms' costs of production, which can lower cost-push inflation and encourage firms to expand and hire.
 (3) The currency may weaken, making exports cheaper abroad and stimulating external demand.

 Why lower interest rates may not succeed: (1) If households and firms are pessimistic, they may not borrow or spend even when rates fall.
 (2) Cutting rates raises consumer spending and reduces saving, which increases total (aggregate) demand and can push up demand-pull inflation rather than reducing it.
-(3) If rates are already near zero (the liquidity trap), further cuts have little effect.
+(3) If rates are already very low, there is little room to cut them further, so the policy has little effect.